terraframe/geo-registry/pages/mydoc/mydoc_deploying.md

 5. The geoprism-cloud ansible directory contains configurations for deploying many different geoprism apps, however the one we care about is georegistry.yml.
 Here's what a deployment command looks like: `ansible-playbook -i ./inventory/your_server_name.ini georegistry.yml`.
 Execute this command from the geoprism-cloud/ansible directory on your development machine or CI server (not the production server itself).

+# Patching
+Changes to the schema are managed through the metadata defined in the XML files in th src/main/resources/domain directory.
+When the patcher is run, the metadata version of the current schema is checked against the versioned metadata files in that directory.
+The subsequent XML files are imported which will define any new datatypes in the metadata and generate the corresponding database schemas.

 {% include links.html %}